 A topological map of Positive Energy District Topics, Projects and Results

-DUT Expert Support Facility
+Simon Schneider, DUT Expert Support Facility

 Abstract

 Positive Energy Districts (PEDs) embody a transformative concept for sustainable urban development, integrating energy planning at the district level to create neighborhoods that generate more energy than they consume.
 Despite their potential, the broad and adaptable nature of PEDs has led to varied interpretations and fragmented applications, influenced by local contexts, priorities, and constraints.
 This paper introduces the “PED Landscape,” a comprehensive topological map of visually represented keywords designed to navigate the diverse and complex realm of PED topics, projects, and outcomes.